'Too Many Men' shirts raise serious cash for charity

 By Thursday night, the shirts were up for sale on everythinghockey.com.
 Ruth said half of the proceeds would benefit the Canada-based Nazem Kadri Foundation, which calls itself "a proud supporter of local Canadian charities" that "strives to give back to the community by raising awareness and funding to aid important causes."

-Sunday night, Ruth told 9NEWS the shirts had raised $47,000 dollars (American) for charity.
+Sunday night, Ruth told 9NEWS the shirts had raised $47,000 (American) for charity.

 And that is nothing to laugh about.